How Different is the High from Smoking Cannabis Compared to Dabbing?

 Some cannabis strains are now testing at 30% THC.
 But concentrates are posting at 60 to 80% THC per gram, and crystalline forms have been reported at 99% THC.
 One advantage of legalization is the increasing use of third-party testing reported on websites and labeling for sophisticated consumers who want to avoid residues from butane, alcohol, and other processing methods.

 You must dab carefully and dose prudently to avoid the paranoia or even unconsciousness that could follow careless use.
 The high potency in wax can be simply overwhelming if you have not built up a tolerance to the “pot of steroids.”
-While the wax is packed with cannabinoids, flavonoids, and terpenes that give you a full spectrum experience, but the concentration of THC must be anticipated and managed.
+While the wax is packed with cannabinoids, flavonoids, and terpenes that give you a full-spectrum experience, the concentration of THC must be anticipated and managed.

 What makes sense?

 However, dabbing presents a new set of risks from butane, toxicity, fire, and explosion.
-Hallucinations and paranoia are common experiences when THC potency is extremely high.
+Hallucinations and paranoia are common experiences when THC potency is exceptionally high.
 And, while there are no reported deaths connected with using wax, it can leave users with poor judgment, lethargy, and sedation around glass, heat, and fire.